My 2023 prayer

 “After Thoughts” of Today’s News Headlines

-Another video post…but then I am at lost for words and shame with what is happening in the world.
-I am blessed to call this man. the narrator and author … Continue reading
+Another video post…as I am distressed, at a loss for words, and ashamed of what is happening in the world.
+I am blessed to call this man. the narrator and … Continue reading

 The Great Realisation of the Pandemic